 Please order your tickets online

 Group visits or tours (max.
-4 people), with or without a guide, are possible at the moment.
+8 people), with or without a guide, are possible at the moment.
 School visits for educational purposes are also possible.
-For school visits we allow entrance to 10 people every 15 minutes (for every 10 students you will need 1 museum guide).
+For school visits we allow entrance to 15 people every 15 minutes (for every 15 students you will need 1 museum guide).
 For these options you will need to make a reservation through: email@example.com attn Group reservations.
-Visitors from 13 years old and over are obliged to wear a face mask in the museum.
 Youth under the age of 18 do not have to keep a distance from each other, but they do have to keep a distance from the teacher and the museum guide.

 The Freedom Museum is located in the beautiful green and hilly landscape of Groesbeek.
 The museum is close to Germany and right in the area of two of the most important operations on the Western Front during WW2: Market Garden and Veritable.
 It is a tourist attraction for young and old, from home and abroad.
 The visitors experience the fascinating Story of War and Freedom without Borders in both the Netherlands and Germany, Europe and beyond.
 There is never one story.
 A multifaceted image of the Second World War is created through various perspectives, in the context of the history of the 20th century and current events.
 The visitor is challenged to think critically about freedom then and now, full of experiences, interactivity and museum masterpieces.